Pat Jennings: Arsenal

-On 6 August 1977, he was transferred to Tottenham's arch-rivals, Arsenal, with Tottenham thinking he was nearing the end of his career.
+On 6 August 1977, he was transferred to Tottenham's arch-rivals, Arsenal, with Tottenham, who had just been relegated, thinking he was nearing the end of his career.
 However, Jennings saw off rivals for the goalkeeper's jersey to play for Arsenal for another eight years.
 Whilst at Highbury, he helped Arsenal to four Cup finals in three successive years; the FA Cup final in 1978, 1979, and 1980, as well as the European Cup Winners Cup final that year.
 However, Arsenal only managed to win the second of these finals, a 3–2 victory against Manchester United.
 In total, Jennings made 327 appearances for Arsenal, 237 of them in the League, between 1977 and his eventual retirement from first-team club football in 1985.
 On 26 February 1983, he became the first player in English football to make 1,000 senior appearances, celebrating this milestone with a clean sheet in a goalless league draw for Arsenal at West Bromwich Albion.
-Jennings played his last game in the League for Arsenal against Sheffield Wednesday 25 November 1984, and he was finally replaced by John Lukic as the first choice keeper.
-A Farewell match for Jennings was played against Tottenham Hotspur 8 May 1985 at Highbury.
+Jennings played his final game in the league for Arsenal against Sheffield Wednesday on 25 November 1984, and he was eventually replaced by John Lukic as the first choice keeper.
+A farewell match for Jennings was played against Tottenham Hotspur 8 May 1985 at Highbury.